EnvisionDoc/enos_edge_en/edge_installation_guide/download_initializing_edge.md

   </tr>
 </table>

-## Running Script to download the Edge Configuration File
+## Running Script to Download the Edge Configuration File

 *Table: Run the script to download the edge file "box.env"*